WebSocket API

 The WebSocket API streams live metrics as they update.
 The examples below assume your device's IP address is 192.168.0.100.
 You can find your device's IP address in the access overview.

-Using "event": "phx_join" is also accepted for full compatibility with Phoenix Channels.
+After connecting, use the events below.
+The ref field is a client-chosen identifier echoed back in the server's reply, allowing you to match responses to requests.
+Using "phx_join" instead of "join" is also accepted for full compatibility with Phoenix Channels.
 Client libraries are available in C#, Python, JavaScript (docs, npm), Java/Kotlin and Swift.

 "topic": "metrics",